MathewRaj/Msc.-Research-Paper-/README.md

 # Msc.-Research-Paper-
 Research Paper

-The repository have been created only to showcase the research papers completed in the field machine learning and deep learning.
+The repository has been created  to showcase the Research paper submitted in the field of Machine learning and Deep learning.

-Algorithmic Trading Bot:
+An Expert Advisor Using GRU :

-This research paper mainly discusses about the time series forecasting prediction by most effective machine learning and deep learning algorithms.
-These models are trained to predict the bitcoin closing price on the lower timeframe (For Ex: In this paper, the models has been trained with the one minute data).
-After training and testing the different models, the best model is fed to our trading bot and that takes the trades based on our model prediction.
+This research paper mainly discusses about time series forecasting by one of the most effective neural network deep learning models.
+These models are trained by obtaining historical data.

+We have used the US Dollar against the Canadian Dollar pair on a 5minute time interval.
+We have trained and tested it in a GRU model with 10k data points which has four inputs (open ,high, low, close prices) and one output ( close price).

+Strategy :
+Buy/Sell strategy  is based on two technical indicators: Bollinger Bands and the Stoichastic RSI.